Translate

 Low-heeled sensible black shoes are essential for school.
 We would ask for the wearing of trainers to be restricted to out-door games sessions.
 Children in Key Stage 2 may bring trainers to school to wear at break time if they wish.

 The school has a ‘no jewellery’ policy.
 Children who can tell the time may wear a watch.
 Children with long hair should wear their hair tied up.
+Children wearing hoop earrings will be asked to remove them as per our health and safety policy.
 Hairstyles should be sensible so as not to cause a disruption in the classroom.
 Radical hairstyles are not permitted in school.
 Children should be clean and tidy with no nail polish, transfer tattoos or anything else which will detract away from learning.
 Special consideration will be given to medical or religious jewellery on discussion with the Headteacher.

 Personal Property

-Please help us by clearly marking each item of clothing with your child’s name.
-Children’s lost property is kept in the cloakroom and when unclaimed after a term will be donated to charity.
+Please help us by not allowing your child to bring personal property to school.
+We will provide all necessary learning equipment for your child.
+Any Year 6 pupil with mobile phones must switch them off on entry and placed it in a basket in the office.
+Please clearly mark each item of clothing with your child’s name.
+Children’s lost property is kept in the cloakroom and when unclaimed after a term will be donated to our uniform swap shop.

 Break-Time

 There is a mid-morning break of 15 minutes for all the children.
-Foundation Phase children are encouraged to eat a small quarter of either fruit or vegetables.
-Fruit can be purchased at a cost of £1.50 per week.
+Foundation Phase children are encouraged to eat a small piece of either fruit or vegetables.
+Fruit can be purchased at a cost of £2.00 per week.

-Pupils in Key Stage 2 (Year 3-6) may bring fruit or vegetables from home to eat as a snack or purchase daily from our Fruit snack bar.
+Pupils in Key Stage 2 (Year 3-6) may bring fruit or vegetables from home to eat as a snack.

 Safeguarding Our Children